Crivella/DFT_QE_beginner_tutorial/2_Graphene/1_ksmear/README.md

 # Convergence on the smearing and k-points
-Convergence with k-points is more complicated for graphene than for bulk Si for a number of reasons.
-First, the c-axis of the supercell is very large compared to the xy-axes.
-The Brillouin zone is then very flat, and we only need one k-point in the z direction.
-Second, the system is hexagonal, which impacts our choice of mesh.
-Third, graphene is a semi-metal or zero-gap semiconductor, because its conduction and valence bands meet at the same points (Dirac points).
+Convergence with k-points is more complicated for graphene than for bulk Si for a number of reasons:
+..* First, the c-axis of the supercell is very large compared to the xy-axes.
+The Brillouin zone is thus very flat.
+..* Second, the system is hexagonal, which impacts our choice of mesh.
+..* Third, graphene is a semi-metal or zero-gap semiconductor, because its conduction and valence bands meet at the same points (Dirac points).
 Thus, it should be treated the same way as a metal, and k-point integration should be modified to include "smearing".
      ![Graphene electronic properties](Ref/graphene-BZ.png?raw=true "Graphene electronic properties")
   1. First take a look at the Brillouin zone.the system with `xcrysden`.
       ```